orbitdb-archive/orbit-db-nextgen/docs/access-controllers.md

 const db = orbitdb.open('my-db')
 ```

-To change write access, pass the IPFSAccessController with the `write ` parameter and an array of one or more user addresses:
+To change write access, pass the IPFSAccessController with the `write ` parameter and an array of one or more Identity ids:

 ```
-const user1Address = '123'
+const identities = await Identities() const identity1 = identities.createIdentity('userA')
-const user2Address = '456'
+const identity2 = identities.createIdentity('userB')

-const orbitdb = await OrbitDB() const db = orbitdb.open('my-db', { AccessController: IPFSAccessController(write: [user1Address, user2Address]) })
+const orbitdb = await OrbitDB() const db = orbitdb.open('my-db', { AccessController: IPFSAccessController(write: [identity1.id, identity2.id]) })
 ```

 To allow anyone to write to the database, specify the wildcard '*':